stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How to run existing API tests:
-  To run the API tests against a real Ceph cluster, we leverage the Teuthology
+  To run the API tests against a real Stone cluster, we leverage the Teuthology
   framework.
 This has the advantage of catching bugs originated from changes in
-  the internal Ceph code.
+  the internal Stone code.

-  Our ``run-backend-api-tests.sh`` script will start a ``vstart`` Ceph cluster
+  Our ``run-backend-api-tests.sh`` script will start a ``vstart`` Stone cluster
   before running the Teuthology tests, and then it stops the cluster after the
   tests are run.
-Of course this implies that you have built/compiled Ceph
+Of course this implies that you have built/compiled Stone
   previously.

   Start all dashboard tests by running::